 - Hairstyles that create too much tension on the follicles, such as ponytails, buns, and cornrows

 Additional hair loss causes specific to women include the use of some oral contraceptives, as well as pregnancy.
+If you have any specific concerns about these possible causes, please meet with your primary care provider.

 What is PRP for Hair Loss?

 Hair restoration with PRP is a similar process.
 A blood sample will be drawn, put through a centrifuge to isolate the platelet-rich plasma, and then your provider will perform targeted injections in the scalp.
-The PRP stimulates the follicles in the scalp, which can cause hair to grow back thicker and fuller.
+The PRP potentially stimulates the follicles in the scalp, which can cause hair to grow back thicker and fuller.

 Most patients begin to see results after about three treatment sessions with four to six weeks in between appointments.